by Claudia Voyles

 Upon returning to your home, it is recommended to take off the clothes worn at the clinic and put them in the wash immediately, leaving shoes outside.

-In summary, the EXTRA measures you need to have in place in order to provide the NADA protocol in the COVID-19 pandemic include:
+In summary, the EXTRA measures you need to have in place in order to provide the NADA protocol during the COVID-19 pandemic include:

 - Screen for active symptoms – including temperature (may be done by agency)